Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/1 - Language Basics/README.md

 1. A program in Swift Playground that uses variables and constants.
 2. A Playground Project that processes an input and produces a conditioned output.
 3. A Swift Playground Project that processes a collection of data.
 It should perform the same operation for each item in the collection.
-4. **Checkpoint 1** project submission, meeting all the required specifications.
+4. A **Checkpoint 1** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge